The Early Learning Coalition of Alachua County

 Contract with ELCAC for the VPK Program

 The Early Learning Coalition of Alachua County (ELCAC) would like to welcome all prospective childcare providers to this community of hardworking people dedicated to early childhood education.
-ELCAC serves as a resource for families and providers regarding the School Readiness (SR) and Voluntary Pre-Kindergarten (VPK) Programs.
+We are 1 of 30 non-profit organizations across Florida that serve as a resource for families and providers regarding the School Readiness (SR) and Voluntary Pre-Kindergarten (VPK) Programs.

-The VPK Program lays the steppingstones to Kindergarten success by following FL developmental standards: http://www.floridaearlylearning.com/vpk/vpk-providers/the-vpk-class.
-Although it is FREE for families, approved VPK providers in Alachua County are reimbursed $4.51 per VPK instructional hour per VPK child enrollment in the School Year Program and $6.93 per VPK instructional hour per VPK child enrollment in the Summer Program.
+In short, the VPK Program lays the steppingstones to Kindergarten success by following FL developmental standards (https://flbt5.floridaearlylearning.com/).
+Although VPK is free for families, contracted providers are reimbursed $5.34 per VPK instructional hour for each VPK student in the school year and $8.21 in the summer.
 The VPK School Year Program consists of 540 total instructional hours and the VPK Summer Program consists of 300 total instructional hours.

-If you are interested in offering a VPK program at your childcare business, you must first request and receive a license or license exemption letter from the Department of Child and Families (DCF): https://www.myflfamilies.com/service-programs/child-care/child-care-licensure.shtml.
-Once you’re registered through DCF, you may start the contracting process with ELCAC.
+If you are interested in offering the VPK Program at your childcare business, you must first complete the following prerequisites before you start the contracting process with ELCAC:

 Thank you for your interest and efforts towards serving the children of Alachua County!